sisinflab/KGUF/README.md

 This software has been executed on the operative system Ubuntu `18.04`.

-Please, make sure to have the following installed on your system:
+Please make sure to have the following installed on your system:

 * Python `3.8.0` or later
 * PyTorch Geometric with PyTorch `1.10.2` or later